Golden ratio base: Non-uniqueness

 This non-uniqueness is a feature of the numeration system, since both 1.0000 and 0.101010... are in standard form.

-In general, the final 1 of any number in base-φ can be replaced with a recurring 01 without changing the value of that number.
+In general, the final 1 digit of any number in base-φ can be replaced with a recurring 01 without changing the value of that number.

 Representing rational numbers as golden ratio base numbers

-Every non-negative rational number can be represented as a recurring base-φ expansion, as can any non-negative element of the field Q[√5] = Q + √5Q, the field generated by the rational numbers and $\sqrt{5}$.
-Conversely any recurring (or terminating) base-φ expansion is a non-negative element of Q[√5].
+Every non-negative rational number can be represented as a recurring base-φ expansion, as can any non-negative element of the golden field Q(√5), the field generated by the rational numbers and square root of 5.
+Conversely any recurring (or terminating) base-φ expansion is a non-negative element of Q(√5).
 For recurring decimals, the recurring part has been overlined: